Last Updated on July 5, 2021

 3. Boost your credit score.

 Another benefit of being debt-free is that your credit score remains in good shape.
-If you have numerous credit card debts, they may affect the score.
+If you have numerous credit card debts, they may affect your score.

 Having a high debt balance in relation to your credit limit has the most negative impact on your rating.
 You need a low balance-to-limit ratio to improve your credit score.